damien-carcel/KhatovarWeb/README.md

 #TODO

-**This is a work in progress.
-The content is mostly the one of the old, static website.
-It will progressively evolve to a real modern PHP application.**
+* Documentation for the admin part of the site.
+* Member, appearance, contacts and future show pages
+* RSS feeds
+* Connection to the facebook page for automatic posts when adding a new show

 # License